M1ke/advent-of-code-2015/README.md

 # Advent of Code

-My code to solve the [Advent of Code](http://adventofcode.com/) challenges.
+My hacks to solve the [Advent of Code](http://adventofcode.com/) challenges.

 ## Challenges and solved language